bradylii/tic-tac-toe/README.md

  ' ' ' ' 'x'

-The game should be smart enough to determine if it is a draw or a win.
+The game determines if it is draw or a win.
-Asking for player 1's name and player 2's name will be good.